knewter/dwitter/README.md

 # Dwitter

 This is a project built with Elixir that uses Dynamo to serve web requests.
+You might, say, tell someone how you're doing on it, and they might respond and tell you they don't much care.

-Resources:
+### Resources

 * [Elixir website](http://elixir-lang.org/)
 * [Elixir getting started guide](http://elixir-lang.org/getting_started/1.html)